Rohithugar/Online-store-dashboard/README.md

 # Online-store-dashboard

-Objective
+Objective :
-Utilize Power BI to create a comprehensive dashboard for our simple online store customer data, empowering stakeholders with real-time insights to optimize marketing strategies, improve customer experiences, and drive business growth.
+Using Power BI to create a comprehensive dashboard for our simple online store customer data, empowering stakeholders with real-time insights to optimize marketing strategies, improve customer experiences, and drive business growth.

 Steps
 1. Extracting raw data